 5.13 A formal warning letter acts as a formalised staff direction and is retained on file.
 This is not a court process although further non-compliance that receives enforcement action will take into account that the operator had previously received formal direction.
-A total of six warning letters were issued this season.
-All inspections where that were graded non-compliant with respect to minor ponding, setback distances to water and property boundaries, and stockpiling solids on an un-sealed surface received a formal written warning.
-This line of enforcement action was taken as each circumstance of non-compliance did not result in any actual adverse environmental effect and each farm concerned had a previous good compliance history.
-In each case the farm owner/worker was made well aware that continued, un-announced inspections would be made for the remainder of the season.
+A total of four warning letters were issued this season.
+All inspections that were graded non-compliant with respect to minor ponding and/or setback distances to property boundaries received a formal written warning.
+This line of enforcement action was taken as each circumstance of non-compliance did not result in any actual adverse environmental effect and each farm had a previously good compliance history.
+In each case the farm owner/worker was made well aware that un-announced inspections would be made for the remainder of the season.
 It was also made clear that further formal enforcement action could result if non-compliance was found again.
-It is pleasing to report that this was not necessary as return visited to this farms found full and continued compliance.
+It is pleasing to report that this was not necessary as return visits to these farms found full and continued compliance.